Azure/deployment-stacks/README.md

 # Get started with the Deployment Stacks (Preview)

-Azure customers find it extremely difficult to manage the lifecycle of a _collection_ of resources – while it’s easy to deploy resources together as a group, after the deployment finishes there is no single way to relate those resources together to manage their lifecycle.
-Infrastructure deployed in Azure may span multiple resource groups, subscriptions and even tenants.
+Azure customers find it extremely difficult to manage the lifecycle of a _collection_ of resources – while it’s easy to deploy resources together as a group, after the deployment finishes there is no single way to relate those resources together and manage their lifecycle.
+Infrastructure deployed in Azure may span across multiple resource groups, subscriptions and even tenants.
 Deployment Stacks will make it easy to manage the lifecycle of a collection resources that work together to create a solution.

 A "deploymentStack" is a grouping concept that allows for lifecycle operations to be performed on the defined group of resources.
-While it is very similar to a traditional [Microsoft.Resources/deployments](https://docs.microsoft.com/en-us/azure/templates/microsoft.resources/deployments?tabs=json), a deploymentStack is a reusable resource that can help you manage the resources your deployment creates.
-Any resource deployed using a deploymentStack is _managed_ by that deploymentStack, and subsequent updates to the deploymentStack, combined with a `UpdateBehavior` will allow you to control the lifecycle of the resources managed by the deploymentStack.
-When a deploymentStack is updated, all previously managed resources are replaced with the resources defined in the template used to update the stack.
-The UpdateBehavior property of the deploymentStack allows you to do the following:
+While it is very similar to the traditional [Microsoft.Resources/deployments](https://docs.microsoft.com/en-us/azure/templates/microsoft.resources/deployments?tabs=json) resource, Microsoft.Resources/deploymentStacks is a reusable resource type that can help you manage the resources your deployment creates.
+Any resource created using a deploymentStack is _managed_ by it, and subsequent updates to that deploymentStack, combined with the newest iteration's `UpdateBehavior`, will allow you to control the lifecycle of the resources managed by the deploymentStack .
+When a deploymentStack is updated, all previously managed resources are replaced with the resources provisioned by the latest template update.
+The UpdateBehavior property of the deploymentStack currently supports the following behaviors:

-* `DetachResources`: Keep the previously managed resources in Azure but remove them for the list of the stack's managedResources.
+* `DetachResources`: Remove previously managed resources from the list of the stack's managedResources, but keep them in Azure.
-* `PurgeResources`: Delete the previously managed resources so that they no longer exist in Azure.
+* `PurgeResources`: Remove previously managed resources from the list of the stack's managedResources, and also delete them so that they no longer exist in Azure.

 ## Known limitations

 There are the known limitations with the private preview

-- It is not recommended to use deploymentStacks in production environment since a deploymentStack doesn not obey secured strings or objects.
+- It is not recommended to use deploymentStacks in production environment since it is still in preview stages and can introduce breaking changes in the future.
 - Locking the resources managed by the deploymentStack is not available in the private preview.
 In the future, locking will allow you to prevent changes or deletion to any managed resource.
 - What-if is not available in the private preview.
 What-if allows for evaluating changes before deploying.
 - A deploymentStack currently doesn not manage resourceGroups, subscriptionAliases, or managementGroups that are created by the stack.
 - DeploymentStacks are currently limited to resource group or subscription scope for the private preview.
-- It is not recommended to use deploymentStacks in production environment since a deploymentStack doesn not obey secured strings or objects.
+- A deploymentStack does not gurantee the protection of `secureString` and `secureObject` parameters.
-- DeploymentStacks can currently only be created and viewed through PowerShell and the REST API.
+- DeploymentStacks can currently only be created, updated, retrieved, and deleted through PowerShell and the REST API.
+CLI support is coming soon.
-- You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to create a json file used to create a deploymentStack.
+- You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to author the template file for a deploymentStack update.

 ## Installation